aouyang1/go-muse/README.md

 # go-muse
 Golang library for comparing one time series with a group of other labeled time series.
 This library supports arbitrary slicing and dicing of the labeled time series for a more iterative approach to finding visibly similar timeseries.
 Comparison between two timeseries is done with z-normalizing both series and cross correlating the two using Fast Fourier Transforms (FFT).
 This library also support parallelization by setting the `Concurrency` variable in the package.

+### Motivation
+A common problem in the operations world is finding all the graphs that look like a particular alert or incident.
+For example a Site Reliability Engineer (SRE) receives an alert which indicates that something is broken.
+The SRE generally will open up the graph that triggered the alert which is likely one graph of many in a dashboard.
+Next, the SRE begins scrolling through this dashboard looking for anything that resembles the waveform of the received alert.
+Once the SRE has filtered down the set of graphs that looks the original alert graph, he/she begins building a story as to why the alert fired and root causing the incident.
+This whole process can be time consuming depending on the size and complexity of the dashboards.
+This library aims to provide a first pass filtering of the existing graphs or time series, so that an engineer can focus just on what looks similar.

+This library will filter results down to anything that is positively or negatively correlated with the input reference series.
+You can limit the number of results returned and also specify a score between 0 to 1 with 1 being perfectly correlated.
+You can also filter down to a number of samples before and after the input reference series to filter our strong matches that are outside your window of interest.

 ## Contents
 - [Installation](#installation)
 - [Quick start](#quick-start)